mwaylabs/generator-m-ionic/docs/guides/ionic_css_or_sass.md

 > Ionic SASS simplifies changing the basic layout of ionic components, but comes with the drawback of having to compile the whole Ionic SCSS on every change.
 If Ionic suffices for your project as is, use the CSS version, which is much faster.

 ## Switching the Ionic style source
-If you want to change the style source of your project, generated with Generator-M, there's two simple options.
+If you want to change the style source of your project, generated with Generator-M-Ionic, there's two simple options.

 1. Re-generate your project and choose the style source (CSS or SASS) you like
 2. Manually change the style source with the guide below